jakobwiens7/scrollage-js/readme.md

     triggers: [
         {
-            scope: "#intro",
+            range: "#intro",
-            // Optional: The element/selector string, that defines the scroll-timeline scope.
+            // Optional: The element/selector string, that defines the scroll-timeline range.
             // Defaults to the scroll-container `source` or `documentElement`.

             position: 100 | "250px",